KaraGallagher/KaraGallagher/README.md

 :sparkles: I'm Kara Gallagher, a senior at Communications High School in Wall, New Jersey.
 I plan on combining my interests in neuroscience and computer science to explore human-computer interaction.
 Welcome to my portfolio of recent coding projects! <br/>
 :bulb: I have advanced knowledge of HTML, CSS, Java, and JavaScript. <br/>
 :iphone: In Advanced Java Programming, I designed and built GrocerEase in Android Studio.
 GrocerEase is an app made to address the food waste problem in my community.
-The app won an Honorable Mention in the 2023 Congressional App Challenge!
+The app won an Honorable Mention in the 2023 Congressional App Challenge.
 [Watch this video to learn more about GrocerEase!](https://www.youtube.com/watch?v=cmMvWR3cJX0) <br/>
 :computer: In my Advanced Web Design class, I am redesigning my town's website to make it more accessible and current. <br/>
 :woman_technologist: I participated in the Girls Who Code Summer Immersion Program and created a game focused on the theme of hope. <br/>
 :mailbox: Please reach out: [![Gmail Badge](https://img.shields.io/badge/-kara886622@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:kara886622@gmail.com)](mailto:kara886622@gmail.com)